ernestoresende/yo-test-project/README.md

 ![Visualization of the collor pallete available on the Chrome DevTools](https://res.cloudinary.com/ernestoresende/image/upload/v1633809550/Screen_Shot_2021-10-09_at_16.58.35_n1dtly.png).

-With tokens follow a common prefix an pattern, primitive components can be built and styled with different compositions that stick to the theme using a few basic props.
+With tokens that follow a common prefix an pattern, primitive components can be built and styled with different compositions that stick to the theme using a few basic props.
 Let's take the button for example:

 ```jsx
 import * as React from 'react';